 Be part of this unique opportunity from the Singapore Disability Sports Council (SDSC) to promote inclusivity and integration between students with and without special needs.

 The SDSC, a charity and national sporting body for persons with disability, acts as a member of the Disability Sports Master Plan Implementation Committee to support mainstream schools in understanding disability sports and creating an inclusive sporting environment for students with disability.
 As part of our efforts, we are introducing a new programme from 2019 called “Temasek Foundation – Project ParAble“.

 Details of the programme is below.

 Goals: To provide students and teachers in mainstream schools with the resources and confidence to implement inclusive sports programmes that can lead to sustainable opportunities for students with disability to benefit from physical activity and peer teamwork.

-Open to: Mainstream schools that have/would have students with disability.
+Open to: Any mainstream school.
 Schools with or expecting students with physical or sensorial impairments (e.g. hearing, sight) would be prioritised.

 Costs: No fees payable by the school.
 All costs for equipment, activities and facilitators would be fully absorbed.